hagemon/KWFillBlankViewController/README.md

 self.navigationController?.pushViewController(blankViewController, animated: true)
 ```

-- If you want to do something when clicking the blank ,just using code beneath ,
+- If you want to do something when clicking the blank:

 ``` swift
 blankViewController.delegate = self